Discrimination can take a number of different forms

 Rejection can be by way of a standard letter.
 However, the employer should always be prepared to give reasons for rejection if requested to do so.

 The employer should note that the offer letter will form part of the contractual documentation.
 Therefore, it is important that the employer gets the terms and conditions of the employment correct within the letter.

 Recording the recruitment process

 A full record and note should be taken of the process.
 Records should be kept for six months after the recruitment has concluded.

-If you would like to speak to a member of our HR support and employment law team in relation to a recruitment issue or if you have been accused of discrimination during the recruitment process call us on 0203 816 9302 or complete our online enquiry form and we will contact you directly.
+If you would like to speak to a member of our employment law for businesses team in relation to a recruitment issue or if you have been accused of discrimination during the recruitment process call us on 0203 816 9302 or complete our online enquiry form and we will contact you directly.